Vernon, Texas: Public education

 Vernon High School's first team state championship came in the 1984–1985 season as the Lady Lions won the 3A girls basketball state title.

-The Lady Lions returned to Austin the next season and were defeated in the semifinals.
+In 2017 the 4A Lady Lions softball team lead by head coach Jena Cecil lost in the state semifinals 2-6 to Liberty Hill.
+The next season in 2018 the Lady Lions returned to Austin and were defeated in the 4A State Finals 1-3 by Liberty ending the season (26-4).

 Vernon High School is also known for its tennis team, which has completed 23 straight years of going to the Texas Tennis Coaches Association State Team Tennis Tournament.
 VHS Tennis has six TTCA state team tennis titles and has finished no lower than third place in 22 of the 23 years.

 Vernon College

 Vernon College, a two-year community college, is located here and maintains a branch campus in Wichita Falls.
 Academic offerings include cosmetology, nursing, and vocational-technical programs.

 Athletically, Vernon College fields women's softball, women's volleyball, men's baseball, and rodeo teams.
 The rodeo team is consistently ranked high in junior college-level competition.

 Infrastructure

 Transportation

 Vernon is located 50 miles northwest of Wichita Falls, and about 160 to 180 miles from surrounding metropolitan areas, including Amarillo, Abilene, Oklahoma City, and the DFW Metroplex.
 The city is served by four U.S. routes: 70, 183, 283, and 287.

-Wilbarger County Airport is located 5 miles north of Vernon; the nearest airport with scheduled flights is Wichita Falls Municipal Airport 50 miles to the east, which predominantly offers flights of commuter airlines to Dallas-Fort Worth International Airport.
+Wilbarger County Airport is located five miles north of Vernon; the nearest airport with scheduled flights is Wichita Falls Municipal Airport, 50 miles to the east, which predominantly offers flights of commuter airlines to Dallas-Fort Worth International Airport.

 The nearest international airports from Vernon with major airline connections include Dallas-Fort Worth International Airport, Will Rogers World Airport in Oklahoma City, and Rick Husband Amarillo International Airport in Amarillo.

-The area is also served by a BNSF rail freight line bypassing downtown from Ft.
-Worth to Amarillo.
+The area is also served by a BNSF rail freight line bypassing downtown from Fort Worth to Amarillo.